Cote (restaurant)

-COTE Korean Steakhouse is owned and operated by Simon Kim, a Korean-American restaurateur.
+COTE Korean Steakhouse is a Korean barbecue restaurant owned and operated by Korean-American restaurateur Simon Kim.
 The first location was opened in the Flatiron District of New York City in 2017 and has been awarded one Michelin star and several accolades from the James Beard Foundation.
 COTE is the only Michelin-starred Korean barbecue restaurant in the world.
-COTE's second location opened in Miami Design District in February, 2021.
+COTE established additional locations in Miami Design District (February 2021) and Las Vegas (October 2025).